 Access App Data in Hidden Directories

-App data is stored in /Android/data/[app.package.name]/ — these aren't strictly hidden (they don't start with .) but they require AnExplorer's permission:
+App data is stored in /Android/data/[app.package.name]/ — these aren't strictly hidden (they don't start with .) but they have been increasingly restricted by modern Android versions:

-- Android 11+ requires you to grant permission using the system folder picker — AnExplorer will prompt you
+- Android 11 and 12: You must grant permission using the system folder picker when prompted by AnExplorer.

 Adding a .nomedia File to a Folder